ANAcfg/PlateIt/README.md

 Raymond: additional css styling for the background and other elements, html edits and select dropdownbar frontend with react

-Ana: BackEnd- expess.js(api implemetation) , MongoDb and data persistance, Drag effect, popScreen, popscreen delete backend FullCalender implementation. recipe information/picture on calender.
-Login save user information into the database
+Ana: BackEnd- expess.js(api implemetation, get,delete and post information to the MongoBv) , MongoDb set up (had a collection of all the users and a collection for each user to save the recipes), data persistance - when refresh the recipes were retrive from the database, Drag effect, popScreen implemntation, popscreen delete backend- deleted recipe from the dayabase ,FullCalender implementation. recipe information/picture on calender.
+Login save user information into the database. app.js implementatuipn. saved recipes into the database when the recipes drop into the calendar.
+When a user signs up, the information is saved in the collection users and a new collection is made for the user. css for recipe results(2 recipes per row).
+Hidden property of the search bar.